cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ## While Loops

-The `while` loop gets repeated as long as the condition remains `true` (the `do` keyword separating the condition from the loop body is optional):
+The `while` loop gets repeated as long as the condition remains true:

 ```
 while @unit == null do